IBM-Cloud/DevOps-Services-Docs/docs/startproject/index.md

 2. Open a command-line window.

-3. Navigate to a new directory or a directory that already contains code.
+3. Navigate to a new directory or a directory that already contains code or a cloned Git repo.

- **Tip:** To work with code that is already stored in a Git repo, `git clone` the repo to a local directory.
+ **Tip:** To work with code that is already stored in a GitHub or similar repo, `git clone` the repo to a local directory.

 4. Log in to Bluemix:
  ```